 The second book in the series is Numerical Linear Algebra for Programmers: An Interactive Tutorial with GPU, CUDA, OpenCL, MKL, Java, and Clojure.
 Math might have thorns, but look at how Dog and Bird easily handle it with love.

-These are just a few of the upcoming series.
+These are just a couple of the books in the upcoming series.

 You'll be glad to hear that all proceeds from the books go toward my work on open-source libraries.